A&B Logo

 Thomas Tenison (29 Sep 1636 - 14 Dec 1715)

-Thomas, who shares my birthday (although I am a lot younger), was an English church leader, the Archbishop of Canterbury from 1694 until his death.
+Thomas, who shares my birthday, was an English church leader and the Archbishop of Canterbury from 1694 until his death.
 He was born locally in Cottenham, just 4 miles outside Cambridge and was educated at the free school in Norwich and then onto Corpus Christi College here in Cambridge as a scholar on Archbishop Mathew Parkers foundation.
 As vicar of St. Andrew the Great in Cambridge he set an example with his devoted attention to the sufferers from the plague.
 He attended Queen Mary during her final illness and preached her funeral sermon in Westminster Abbey.
 During his primary he crowned Queen Anne on 6 Feb 1665 and King George I on 20 Oct 1774.